NodeBE4/opinion/_posts/2022-05-09-EnclavedMicrostate.md

 ----- __418.5__ -----2022-05-15 23:40:27+08:00:

 Did it say that they couldn't commission them at all, or that they couldn't do so unilaterally?
-Because if it was Cover setting the schedule for outfits it's a little odd that there hadn't previously been more of a thing of rolling out new outfits across entire generations before ID.
+Because if it was Cover setting the schedule for outfits it's a little odd that there hadn't previously been more of a thing of rolling out full-generation outfits before ID.

 ### 419: [What month were prehistoric babies born?](https://old.reddit.com/r/AskHistorians/comments/um5j67/what_month_were_prehistoric_babies_born/), submitted on 2022-05-10 08:24:11+08:00.